socrata/datasync/resources/conditions-restrictions.md

 bodyclass: homepage
 ---

-No data is upserted until all the following conditions are met.
+DataSync enforces particular restrictions on both the format of the CSV, as well as the data types within the CSV, when updating a dataset.
+No data is added until all the following conditions are met:

   - Every row in the CSV/TSV, including the header, must have the same number of columns.
 Unbalanced quotation marks almost always create unequal numbers of columns, so be certain to balance these.
   - If the dataset has a row id, that field must be provided in the CSV/TSV.